jfpalchak/code-review-01/README.md

     ```
     git clone url-of-repo
     ```
-3. Navigate to the top level of the cloned directory.
+3. Navigate to the top level of the newly cloned directory.
 4. Open index.html in your browser.

 ##### _Alternatively:_